mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 #### COLD LIGHT LANTERN

 A fuel cell powered version of the flashlight lasts for three days of continuous use.
-Produces a wide cone of light up to 18 metres away with a radius of six metres.
-Also capable of producing a tight beam of light up to 36 metres with a one metre radius or be used to illuminate a 10 metre radius.
+Produces a wide cone of light up to 18 meters away with a radius of six meters.
+Also capable of producing a tight beam of light up to 36 meters with a one meter radius or be used to illuminate a 10 meter radius.

 Item TL Effect Kg Cost
 Cold Light Lantern  6 Fuel cell powered 3 day electric torch 0.25 Cr20